Introduction to the Stillwater River

 Public access to the Stillwater is abundant.
 Upstream of the town of Nye, hit the trail for remote small stream (and small trout) fishing.
 Between Nye and Absarokee, the river flows mostly through private land but there are three good fish and game accesses.
 Between Absarokee and the Yellowstone – a long but doable full-day float – there are five more, a couple of which offer long stretches of wading access.

 Wading the Stillwater downstream from Nye is slightly easier than wading most of the Boulder, simply because the Stillwater has slightly smaller rocks and more gravel bar and riffle combinations.
 The areas near accesses see a lot of wading traffic from local anglers (the lower Stillwater is only 40 miles from Billings, Montana’s largest city), but walking will put you on fish.
 The Stillwater is also a very good river for “run and gunning” from the raft.
 Pull over on every suitable gravel bar, then get out and wade fish.
-There aren’t many local guides on the Stillwater, but many of them focus on fishing the river this way.
+There aren’t many Stillwater River fishing guides in the area, but many of them focus on fishing the river this way.

 Floating the Stillwater is not for the faint-hearted, especially when flows get low.
 The upper reaches near Nye have some big rapids, and there’s a hair-raising drop over a rock shelf with nasty “deadhead” log snags below on the lower river.
 More nerve-wracking perhaps are the numerous shallow spots that require some combination of “threading the needle” through the deepest slot little wider than the raft and getting out to drag/carry the raft where it’s simply too shallow to float.

-Floating is easiest when flows are in their medium range, above 1500cfs as measured at the Absarokee stream gauge upstream from the Rosebud confluence and from 1000cfs to 1500cfs downstream of the Rosebud confluence.
+Floating is easiest when flows are in their medium range, above 1500cfs as measured at the Absarokee stream gauge near the Rosebud confluence and from 1000cfs to 1500cfs downstream of the Rosebud confluence.
 Like the Boulder, it’s important to keep an eye on flows here.
 The river has something of a split season above and below the Rosebud confluence just downstream of Absarokee, which doubles the size of the river and dirties it somewhat.
-The Rosebud enters downstream of the Stillwater’s sole stream gauge, so the numbers on the gauge are a bit deceiving as to the actual volume of the lower river.
 Here are the key numbers on the Stillwater:

-- Above 4000cfs: Unsafe to float except perhaps in a whitewater kayak.
+- Above 3000cfs: Unsafe to float except perhaps in a whitewater kayak.

-- 4000cfs to 2000cfs: Upper river is fast and furious but usually clear enough and low enough to produce from Nye to Absarokee.
+- 3000cfs to 2000cfs: Upper river is fast and furious but usually clear enough and low enough to produce from Nye to the Rosebud.

 - 2000cfs to 800cfs: Entire river is floatable and productive.
 The best water above 1500cfs is usually above the Rosebud.
-The best water below 1000 is below, and upstream stretches may require dragging.
+The best water below 1000cfs is below the Rosebud, and upstream stretches may require dragging.
 Wade-fishing is good upstream from the Rosebud.
+Clients may have to walk/wade around Beartooth Drop depending on the precise flow.

-- 800cfs to 450cfs: Lower river below the Rosebud is floatable.
+- 800cfs to 450cfs: Only the lower river below the Rosebud is floatable.
 Below 600cfs may require dragging the raft over gravel bars and passengers will have to walk/wade around Beartooth Drop to enable the oarsman to clear this nasty rock shelf.

 Recreational floaters and commercial whitewater rafters (not fishing guides) are common on the lower river.
-Raft traffic drops off sharply when flows are under about 1200cfs and are virtually absent below 800.
+Non-angling raft traffic drops off sharply when flows are under about 1200cfs and are virtually absent below 800.

 - Rainbow: Rainbow trout make up probably 60-70% of the catch on the Stillwater downstream of Nye most days.
 They average 8 to 14 inches and can reach 18 inches or so.
 Most are strong and scrappy for their size.